-Boston — The Massachusetts Department of Public Health (DPH) announced that West Nile virus (WNV) has been detected in mosquitoes in Massachusetts for the first time this year.
-The Massachusetts State Public Health Laboratory today confirmed the presence of WNV in a mosquito sample that was collected on June 27 in the Town of Richmond, Berkshire County.
-No human or animal cases of WNV or Eastern Equine Encephalitis (EEE) have been detected so far this year.
-There is no elevated risk level or risk level change associated with this finding.
+Boston — Today the Massachusetts Department of Public Health (DPH) announced that West Nile virus (WNV) has been detected in mosquitoes in Massachusetts for the first time this year.
+The presence of WNV was confirmed by the Massachusetts State Public Health Laboratory in a mosquito sample collected July 6 in the town of Brookline in Norfolk County.
+No human or animal cases of WNV or Eastern equine encephalitis (EEE) have been detected so far this year.

 WNV is usually transmitted to humans through the bite of an infected mosquito.
-In 2016, there were 16 human cases of WNV infection acquired in Massachusetts.
+There were 8 human cases of WNV in 2022.
 While WNV can infect people of all ages, people over the age of 50 are at higher risk for severe disease.
 Most people infected with WNV will have no symptoms.
 When present, WNV symptoms tend to include fever and flu-like illness.
 In rare cases, more severe illness can occur.

 Avoid Mosquito Bites

 Apply Insect Repellent when Outdoors.
 Use a repellent with an EPA-registered ingredient (DEET (N,N-diethyl-m-toluamide), permethrin, picaridin (KBR 3023), oil of lemon eucalyptus [p-Menthane-3,8-diol (PMD)] or IR3535) according to the instructions on the product label.
 DEET products should not be used on infants under two months of age and should be used in concentrations of 30 percent or less on older children.
 Oil of lemon eucalyptus should not be used on children under three years of age.